CanerCagri/UpworkApp-2/README.md

 # UpworkApp-2

-I started to make the jobs I saw on Upwork, even if employer didn't return to my proposal.
+I started to make the jobs I saw on Upwork, when employer didn't return to my offer or rejected.

 Job Link: https://www.upwork.com/jobs/~018915cff62659ec90